moorepants/dissertation/motioncapture.rst

 separated from the other less cyclic control actions.
 Identifying the patterns of movement gives insight into which body movements are primarily used and are candidates for control inputs.
-This will be valuable for our overall research goals that includes the design of a realistic biomechanical-based control system of a bicycle rider, among other things.
+This will be valuable for our overall research goals that include the design of a realistic biomechanical-based control system of a bicycle rider, among other things.

 Experiments